Resting is not my thing,

-See for yourself - on a journey through more than 50 years of success and innovation!
+Take a look for yourself – and join us on a journey through over 50 years of innovation, vision, and success.

 A very special year for Georg Zundel, the young scientist inspired throughout his life by his grandfather Robert Bosch: He submits his habilitation thesis - and founds the "Physikalisch-Technische Laboratorium Berghof" [Physical-Technical Laboratory Berghof] in Tübingen.
 Two employees start their research work with a founding capital of DM 400,000.
 The beginning of an unusual success story, marked from day one by a great passion: the pursuit of new things.